The Comedy Conundrum: The Art and Agony of Translating Humour

 As well as attempting to bridge the gap between cultural norms, anyone trying to translate humour must consider that language is made up of more than just the words we speak.
 The inflexion and volume of our voices and how we use our bodies in conjunction with what we’re saying add extra layers of meaning to our communication.
 For example, Latino countries tend to be more physically expressive than English-speaking cultures.
 The humour will be lost if a joke relies on physicality or gesturing that doesn’t come naturally to an English translator.

 A further problem with translating humour is that it often relies on wordplay.
 This uses techniques such as spelling, alliteration, rhymes, puns, slang, phonetics and semantics.
 An example of this in English is: ‘Your argument is sound, nothing but sound’.
 This phrase plays on the dual meaning of the word ‘sound’ as an adjective meaning ‘well-reasoned’ and a noun signifying something that is audible.
-It works perfectly in English but could very easily lose its meaning when translated to a different language.
-As writer Leo Hickey says in his essay entitled ‘A Pragmalinguistic Approach to Translating Humour: ‘It’s a well known fact that humour doesn’t travel well; it usually wilts across the shortest of spans, arriving unravelled, if not deceased, when moving from one language to another.’
+It works perfectly in English but could very quickly lose its meaning when translated to a different language.
+As writer Leo Hickey says in his essay entitled ‘A Pragmalinguistic Approach to Translating Humour: ‘It’s a well-known fact that humour doesn’t travel well; it usually wilts across the shortest of spans, arriving unravelled, if not deceased, when moving from one language to another.’

 How To Translate Funny Content Successfully